marko-londo/Model-Optimization/README.md

 **Features that could have been considered:**
 - `r_charge_degree`: Potentially relevant when combined with `c_charge_degree`.

+***Potential Data Leak:***
+I didn't pick up on this until doing my own analysis, but "is_recid" and "two_year_recid" possess nearly identical values.
+I was originally operating under the assumption that "is_recid" meant they had already recommitted a crime prior to this evaluation, and that the individual performing this analysis didn't drop the feature for that reason.
+Without further documentation I can't confirm this to be the case, however I believe the feature should be left out to err on the side of caution.
+This would also explain the near perfect accuracy of the model, as it would imply a data leak.

 After one hot encoding, redundant columns should be discarded to avert overfitting.
 For instance, the `Female` column is superfluous if `Male` is binary.

 #### Model Evaluation